OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/migrating-data-from-octopus-2.6.5-2018.10lts.md

 ---
-title: Migrating Data from Octopus 2.6 to 3.x
+title: Migrating Data from Octopus 2.6.5 to 2018.10 LTS
-description: Information on how to migrate your data to Octopus 3.x from Octopus 2.6.
+description: Information on how to migrate your data from Octopus 2.6.5 to 2018.10 LTS.
 position: 3
 ---